Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ## Initialization and description

-Normally, data properties are part of a data object, and have a unique name within that data object.
+Normally, data properties are part of a data object and have a unique name within that data object.
 Therefore, constructing a data property requires a parent data object and the property name passed to the constructor.
 The data object would typically declare the property and a constant for the property name, and then create the property in its `Initialize` method as follows.

 ```cs
 public partial class SalesOrderObject : DataObject